Leader as Coach

 Why does it matter?

 Providing coaching and feedback is a necessary activity in every manager’s day.
-The role of a manager is to add value to the decision-making and judgment of the people they manage.
+A manager’s role is to add value to the decision-making and judgment of the people they manage.
 We all agree that coaching is important, but the understanding and purpose of why coaching matters may remain unclear.

 What are the areas of focus?

-While every leadership development process changes to meet your leaders where they are, the following areas of focus are meant to share what will be accomplished and developed.
+While every leadership development process changes to meet your leaders where they are, the following focus areas are meant to share what will be accomplished and developed.

 - Managerial-Leadership Communication: Listening for Values